Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Experiments

-\textbf{Evaluation:} We used Spearman's Rank Correlation \citep{spearman:1904} between each of the test sets (each set sorted by the average human ratings for each item) and the corresponding model output (sorted as well).
-Categorical output was converted to numeric values (detailed in \S\ref{sec:output-form}).
+\paragraph{Evaluation:} For each test set, we used Rank Correlation Coefficient (\rhoSymbol) \citep{spearman:1904} between two lists: the test set, sorted by the average human ratings for each item, and the corresponding model output.
+Categorical output was converted to numeric values, so it can be sorted similarly too before conducting this evaluation (see \S\ref{sec:output-form}).